 Trying The Best New Pad Thai in Toronto

 Now for the main event - IMM Thai Kitchen’s signature dish that everyone raves.
 The server lets me know beforehand that the Tom Yum Lobster Pad Thai is by far their best-selling dish.

 After years of working at a Thai restaurant during university, I consider myself somewhat of a Pad Thai connoisseur.
 Like Johnny Depp’s roast pork-loving character in “Once Upon a Time in Mexico,” I do go out of my way to explore Thai restaurants to see if their Pad Thai is up to scratch.

-After trying so many Pad Thai dishes, you develop a mental checklist of what to expect, such as yummy, greasy rice noodles with strong undertones of tangy Tamarind flavor with a rich, savory peanut sauce finish.
+After trying so many Pad Thai dishes, you develop a mental checklist of what to expect, such as yummy, greasy rice noodles with strong undertones of tangy Tamarind flavour with a rich, savoury peanut sauce finish.